 Some small projects don’t require construction plans for permitting, but we strongly advise that you hire a professional to create one regardless.
 Even when you have the complete design mapped in your head, communicating that vision to contractors is not as easy as you may think.
-A common complaint from homeowners when seeking to hire a contractor is that the estimate costs widely differ from one another, which leaves them as confused as concerned.
-Having a set of plans that clearly state the scope of work will give you in return accurate estimates.
-Once you select your crew, you can rest assured that plumbers, electricians, carpenters and every other subcontractor will be on the same page when they begin work.
+A common complaint from homeowners when seeking to hire a contractor is that the estimated costs widely differ from one another, which leaves them as confused as concerned.
+Having a set of plans that clearly state the scope of work will give you, in return, accurate estimates.
+Once you select your crew, you can rest assured that plumbers, electricians, carpenters, and every other subcontractor will be on the same page when they begin work.

 A trained eye working through your design can also spot problems you may have overlooked.
 Correcting those before construction starts is always cheaper.
 A well-developed design translates into fewer change orders (and headaches) during the course of the job.

 Residential designers are trained to see the overall spatial picture that homeowners often cannot.
 They can translate your needs into functional spaces while making them beautiful.
 Good designers are three-dimensional thinkers that find unique opportunities missed in two-dimensional drawings.
 They also have a working knowledge of ergonomics, something that seems intangible at the beginning of the project but will affect how you and your family interact with the space on a daily basis.